 Since the sixties, we’ve been using caller ID to track who calls us on our phones.
 Even throughout the ever-advancing phone technology in the last few decades, caller ID has yet to fail us.
 Or, even change at all, making it still a simple and everyday tool.
 After all, if it ain’t broke, don’t fix it.
-But, even if you’ve been using telephones throughout the ages, you may still be confused about how you can hide caller ID settings to block your number from showing on outgoing phone calls.
+But, even if you’ve been using telephones throughout the ages, you may still be confused about how you can hide caller ID settings to mask your number from showing on outgoing phone calls.
 Fortunately, there’s a long-standing tool that allows you to block your caller ID, so you show up as calling from an unknown number, fast and easily.
 This tool is as simple as dialing *67.
 In this article, we discuss how to block your own number from showing on someone else’s caller ID with the simple use of this tool.

 How and Why to Use *67